FROM THE MIND OF WEBSTER

 David – Nathan replied, “The LORD has taken away your sin.”

 OTHER PEOPLE’S MUSINGS

 In the time of the Judges Israel “asked for a king.”
 In response “God gave them Saul the son of Kish.”
 Described simply as “a man of the tribe of Benjamin.”
 Later, God “rejected [him] as king” and in his place “raised up for them David as king,” described as “a man after My own heart.”
 While God gave them Saul (as a response to their misguided request), He raised up David.
 In contrast to His rejection of Saul, David was commended, because David reflected God’s own values for the kingship in contrast to Saul’s self-directed values.(1)

 David’s sin seems much greater than Saul’s.
 How is it then, that David is as “a man after [God’s] own heart?”
 Israel had looked at Saul’s height and build—there was no one like him among all the people.
 Although God had chosen Saul, he knew what was in his heart.
 Human beings might look at appearance and height, but God saw David’s heart.(2)

 Both David and Saul made poor choices and sinned against God.
 Because Saul’s heart was not right with God, he made excuses for his failures and shifted the blame.
 David, on the other hand, because his heart was right with God, immediately took responsibility for his sin and repented.
-Thus, the measure of each man was not so much the depth of their fall, but their response confronted and convicted of their sin.
+Thus, the measure of each man was not so much the depth of their fall, but their response when confronted and convicted of their sin.
 True faith responds to God, whereas faith that is baseless resists God.